fay59/x86doc/README.md

 * **XSAVEC**—Save Processor Extended States with Compaction
 * **XSAVEOPT**—Save Processor Extended States Optimized
 * **XSAVES**—Save Processor Extended States Supervisor

-Most fail because of one of these reasons:

-* the page contains a frameless figure and the script freaks out;
-* the page contains framed and frameless figures and the script freaks out;
-* the page contains footnotes and the script freaks out;
-* some table lines are abnormally thick;
-* some tables seem to be all right but the script still freaks out.

 I'm working on that.